Non-stationary Online Learning with Memory and Non-stochastic Control: Online Non-stochastic Control

-the difference between cumulative loss of the designed controller $\mathcal{A}$ and that of the compared controller $\pi \in \Pi$, in which the comparator could be chosen with complete foreknowledge of the disturbance and loss functions within the compared policy class $\Pi$.
-A variety of control algorithms have been proposed to optimize the measure under different settings~\citep{ICML'19:online-control,ALT'20:control-Hazan,COLT'20:control-improper,NIPS'20:bandit-Koren,NIPS'20:bandit-control,ICML'20:log-control}.
-However, we argue that competing with a fixed controller may be not appropriate, especially because the unknown disturbance and cost functions can change arbitrarily in the non-stochastic control setting so that the optimal controller of each round would also change accordingly.
-Therefore, it is necessary to facilitate the online controller with capability of competing with \emph{time-varying} controllers to adapt to those changes.
-To this end, we generalize the standard measure~\eqref{eq:control-regret} to the \emph{dynamic policy regret},
+The comparator could be chosen with complete foreknowledge of the disturbance and loss functions.
+Recently, a variety of control algorithms have been proposed to optimize this measure under different settings~\citep{ICML'19:online-control,ALT'20:control-Hazan,COLT'20:control-improper,NIPS'20:bandit-Koren,NIPS'20:bandit-control,ICML'20:log-control}.
+However, we argue that competing with a fixed controller may be not appropriate, especially because the unknown disturbances and cost functions can change arbitrarily in the non-stochastic control setting so that the optimal controller of each round would also change accordingly.
+Therefore, it is necessary to enable the online controller to compete with \emph{time-varying} controllers to adapt to those changes.
+To this end, we generalize the standard measure~\eqref{eq:control-Reg} to the \emph{dynamic policy regret} to benchmark the algorithm with a sequence of \emph{time-varying} controllers $\pi_1,\ldots,\pi_T \in \Pi$, formally,

-to benchmark the algorithm with a sequence of \emph{time-varying} controllers $\pi_1,\ldots,\pi_T$ from a certain controller class $\Pi$.
-The measure subsumes static policy regret~\eqref{eq:control-regret} when choosing compared controllers as a fixed one.
-In this work, the benchmark set $\Pi$ is chosen as the class of the disturbance-action controllers (DAC) (cf. Definition~\ref{def:DAC}), which encompasses many controllers of interest.
+The measure clearly subsumes the standard policy regret~\eqref{eq:control-Reg} when choosing the compared controllers as a fixed one, i.e., $\pi_* \in \argmin_{\pi \in \Pi} \sum_{t=1}^{T} c_t(x_t^{\pi},u_t^{\pi})$.
+In this work, the benchmark set $\Pi$ is chosen as the class of disturbance-action controllers (see Definition~\ref{def:DAC}), which encompasses many controllers of interest.